 Regular Cleaning: Sweep away debris regularly to prevent mold or stains.
 For decks, power washing annually can restore its look.

 Check for Damages: Inspect for warping, loose boards, or cracks, and address them promptly to avoid further damage.
+You may need some specialized Tools and Equipment for repairs.

 Protection: For wood decks, consider annual staining or sealing.
 Patios may benefit from a sealant applied every few years to repel water and prevent stains.